Henry Ughtred: Marriages

 Ughtred married twice.
-He married firstly, Elizabeth (d.
-4 Nov.
+He married firstly, Elizabeth Paulet (d.
 1576), widow of Sir William Courtenay (c.
 1529 – 1557) and daughter of his stepfather John Paulet, 2nd Marquess of Winchester by his first wife, Elizabeth Willoughby.
 He was the stepfather of Sir William Courtenay (d.
 1630) and of Jane Courtenay, the first wife of Sir Nicholas Parker.

-After his wife's death in 1576 Ughtred appears to have married a second wife about whom nothing is known.
+Lady Courtenay died on 4 November 1576 and was buried in St. Mary's Church, Basing, Hampshire.

+After Lady Courtenay's death, he appears to have married for a second time.
+On 5 October 1598, Sir Henry Ughtred and "his lady" left their Irish home and fled to Limerick, fifteen miles away.
+His “castles of Meane, Pallice and Ballenwylly” were reported to have been abandoned and three days later his castle of Mayne, near Rathkeale, was burnt by Irish rebels.

 He had no children by either wife.

 Death

-On 5 October 1598, Sir Henry Ughtred and his wife left their Irish home and fled to Limerick, fifteen miles away.
-His “castles of Meane, Pallice and Ballenwylly” were reported to have been abandoned and three days later his castle of Mayne, near Rathkeale, was burnt by Irish rebels.

 Ughtred died in Limerick in June 1599 and by December 1603 his widow had returned to England.
 Before 1609, Lady Ughtred sold Mayne and Beauly seignories to George Courtenay, fourth son of Sir William Courtenay (d.
 1630), who henceforth took name of George Oughtred Courtenay.